-Indian philosophy defines dharma within the human dimension as actions that are performed according to one’s nature, called Swabhava in Sanskrit, and which bring harmony.
-Swa means self, bhava means feeling.
-Therefore dharma is action that arises from the feeling of being you.
+Indian philosophy defines dharma as actions performed according to one’s nature, called swabhāva in Sanskrit, and which bring harmony.
+Swa means self, bhāva means feeling.
+Therefore, a dharmic action is one that arises from and is in harmony with your authentic self.
 These are the actions that will support and uphold you, actions that support the right use of everything.

-A multi-dimension approach to dharma
+A multidimensional approach to finding dharma

 Foster an expansive relationship with your unconscious mind